 I use my words wisely when I say, “writer’s block is a b****!”
 This may seem blunt, but getting yourself into a copywriting rut can make you feel worse than Hoops and Yoyo on a Monday Morning (watch the video, you’ll relate).
 And I quote, “I’m so depressed …What am I doing with my life!? …This is inhumane!”
-But how can you force inspiration and enticing copy to spill out onto a page and into your campaigns and/or blog?
-With persistence and advice from the pros, which I’ve outlined below, your own ideas will soon be flying:
+But how can you force inspiration and enticing copy to spill out onto a page and into your email campaigns, social updates, and/or blog?
+With persistence and advice from the pros, which I’ve outlined below, your own content ideas will soon be flying:

 Copywriting Tips from the Original Mad Man

 Are you a fan of the TV show Mad Men?
 Well then you’re in luck, as we’ve got some copywriting advice from the ‘original mad man.’
 Business Insider posted a letter written by David Ogilvy (The “Father of Advertising”) in 1955 in which he shares his habits as a copywriter.
 Ogilvy was donned “the most sought-after wizard in today’s advertising” by Time magazine in 1962.
 Here are a handful of his “appalling” (according to Ogilvy himself) copywriting tips (#6 is my favorite):

 - I spend a long time studying precedents.
 I look at every advertisement which has appeared for competing products during the past 20 years.